-The one time the relevant national body, the Australian Institute of Health and Welfare published this data was in 1996 and showed 968 male perpetrators to 1138 women.
-Since then FOI requests have only produced data from West Australia - namely WA Department for Child Protection figures which showed the number of mothers responsible for "substantiated maltreatment" between 2007-8 rose from 312 to 427.
+The one time this body published this data was in 1996 and showed 968 male perpetrators to 1138 women.
+Since then FoI requests have produced data only from Western Australia, namely state Department for Child Protection figures that showed the number of mothers responsible for "substantiated maltreatment" between 2007 and 2008 rose from 312 to 427.
 In the same period the number of fathers reported for child abuse dropped from 165 to 155.
-Easy to see why the bureaucrats would be nervous of figures like that.
+Easy to see why bureaucrats would be nervous of figures like

-Labor premier of Queensland, Annastacia Palaszczuk recently made headlines by calling for campaigns against domestic violence to include male victims.
-Her comment was met by a barrage of complaint from domestic violence services warning her not to recognize male victims at the expense of women.
+Queensland Premier Annastacia Palaszczuk recently made headlines by calling for campaigns against domestic violence to include male victims.

+Her comment was met by a barrage of complaints from domestic violence services warning her not to recognise male victims at the expense of women.

-According to Erin Pizzey, that's the real issue.
+According to Pizzey, that's the real issue.
 It is all about funding.
-In a 2011 article for the Daily Mail she argued domestic violence had become a huge feminist industry, "This is girls-only empire building, and it is highly lucrative at that."
+In a 2011 article for The Daily Mail she argued domestic violence had become a huge feminist industry, "This is girls-only empire building, and it is highly lucrative at that."

-Pizzey has spent most of her life speaking out about the lies being promoted by this industry in order to protect their funding base and begging audiences not to create a DV movement hostile to men and boys.
-"I failed," she concludes sadly but she hasn't given up.
+Pizzey has spent most of her life speaking out about the lies being promoted by this industry to protect their funding base and begging audiences not to create a domestic violence movement hostile to men and boys.

+"I failed," she concludes sadly, but she hasn't given up.
 Her message is clear: "The roots of domestic violence lie in our parenting.
-Both mothers and fathers can be violent - we need to acknowledge this.
-If we educate parents about the dangers of behaving violently - to each other and to their children - we will change the course of those children's lives."
+Both mothers and fathers can be violent; we need to acknowledge this.
+If we educate parents about the dangers of behaving violently, to each other and to their children, we will change the course of those children's lives."

-As Peter Lloyd so eloquently points out, domestic violence is only one of many issues where men are being demonized, where the exclusive promotion of women's priorities leaves men with a dud deal.
-His book explores issues like includes paternity fraud, schools failing boys, circumcision, becoming a weekend dad, men's sex drive, pornography and the early death rate.
+As Lloyd so eloquently points out, domestic violence is only one of many issues where men are being demonised, where the exclusive promotion of women's priorities leaves men with a dud deal.
+His book explores issues such as paternity fraud, schools failing boys, circumcision, becoming a weekend dad, men's sex drive, pornography and the early death rate.

-Ironic considering how often we are told that men still hold all the power.
-It's about time that those male newspaper editors, politicians, bureaucrats and other powerful men started asking hard questions about the one-sided conversation that leaves so many men missing out.
-And maybe women who care about their brothers, sons, fathers, partners and male friends might care to join in. (ends)
+Ironic, considering how often we are told men still hold all the nower.

+It's about time those male newspaper editors, politicians, bureaucrats and other powerful men started asking hard questions about the one-sided conversation that leaves so many men missing out.
+And maybe women who care about their brothers, sons, fathers. partners and male friends may care to join in.